What 'I' says about 'you'

 The more someone uses the first-person pronoun, the lower their status is likely to be.
 Think about times you may plead with a boss or fuss around a guest.
 Natural deference leads you to use phrases like “I hoped that…”, “I wondered if…”, “Can I do…”.

-Conversely, when you are in the superior position as the boss or the guest, you are more likely to switch to the second-person ‘you’ (“Thank you for doing…”) or the passive (“It’s looking good”).
+Conversely, when you are in the superior position, you are more likely to switch to the second-person ‘you’ (“Thank you for doing…”) or the passive (“It’s looking good”).

 If you want to inflate the ego of your audience, using the first-person pronoun will put you in a deferential role.

-The passive nature of the third-person can lead to the impression that you’re lying.
+The passive nature of the third-person can give the impression that you’re lying.

 If someone always seems to talk about themselves, it could be a sign of depression, rather than arrogance.